 Cloud secrets in environment variables

-While researching on cloud services and monitoring an incident, our team noticed some CSPs also practising this method for different steps on their authorisation protocols.
+While researching on cloud services and monitoring an incident, our team noticed some CSPs also practicing this method for different steps on their authorization protocols.
 To keep their services’ security, we have discussed this issue with the CSPs and opted not to identify these providers.

 Considering how easy it was to reach sensitive data, we predicted that the cloud, the pipeline, and the tools would become a target for cybercriminals.
 We have seen incidents involving these types of compromise in at least two cases.
 The first incident saw the hacking group TeamTNT targeting breached cloud environments, specifically looking for sensitive environment variables.
 And more recently, reports of a supply-chain attack where a Python library had its code changed to start harvesting the same sensitive variable content.

 How prevalent is the use of environment variables for secrets?